Saturday, 30 December 2017

 Miss Smilla's Feeling for Snow by Peter Hoeg

-I found this a really interesting text.
+I found this an interesting and yet not great text.
 It wasn't exciting in the way that The Muse was, but it was, nevertheless, fast-paced and thrilling.
 The book is a translation from the original Danish text, which is something that always interests me - how close to the original can the translation really be?
 Regardless, the content of the novel came through clearly, following what is essentially a detective story, though without anyone you'd classify as an actual detective.
 The novel also explores some cultural aspects, below the surface action, including the relationships between individuals and societies, especially those originating in differing places.
-It's a good book, and one I'd recommend for the winter time.
+Honestly, I didn't like it.
+And I didn't finish it.
+I don't know if something maybe was lost in translation, or, more likely, it just wasn't for me, but yeah, not a fan of this one.

 Until next time.